chaosim/Talk/README.md

     (argument1)FunctionName(argument2)

 ###What's so great about that?###
-Consider a function that takes a list of integers and returns the first N items greater than a certain integer T. In other languages, you end up with a hard to understand declaration like this:
+Consider a function that returns the first N numbers from a list that are greater than a certain number T. In other languages, you end up with something hard to understand such as:

     GetFirstGreaterThan(N, intList, T)